Yukio Seki: Discrepancies

-In this interview, he gave insight into his thinking on how the carrier force should be attacked: "If they would let me, I could drop a 500 kilogram bomb on the flight deck of a carrier without going in for body-crashing and still make my way back."
+He also gave insight into his thinking on how the carrier force should be attacked:

+"If they would let me, I could drop a 500 kilogram bomb on the flight deck of a carrier without going in for body-crashing and still make my way back."
 During his flight, his commanders heard him say "It is better to die, rather than to live as a coward."

-Seki's full quote from the interview is as follows:
+Seki's full quote from the Onoda interview is as follows:

-Press member (War correspondent, Onoda), Japan is over.
+Press member, Japan is over.
 Killing a good pilot like me.
 I am confident that I can hit the 50-ban (500kg bomb) on the flight deck of an enemy aircraft carrier without committing suicide attack.
 I'm not going for His Majesty the Emperor or for the Japanese Empire.
 I'm going for my beloved KA (Imperial Japanese Navy jargon, wife).
 It is unavoidable if there is an order.
-If Japan loses, KA may be raped by Ame-ko（American soldier).
+If Japan loses, KA may be raped by Ame-ko (American soldiers).
 I'm dying to protect her.
 Die for a loved one.
 How is it?
 Would be brilliant.

-Whichever pilot actually sank St. Lo did so by releasing his bomb onto the flight deck, just as Seki described to the reporter, instead of crashing his plane directly onto the deck.
-The reports of the attack are consistent with that of a pilot who intended to return to base after successfully sinking St. Lo.

 His final letters were addressed to his mother, wife and parents of his wife before departing for this final mission.